-In between Million Dollar Beach House, Dirty John season 2 and The Umbrella Academy, it's a miracle we've got any time to be thinking about other TV shows.
+In between Great British Bake Off, The Crown and Schitt’s Creek, it's a miracle we've got any time to be thinking about other TV shows.
 But when it comes to Line Of Duty, there's always space in our brain, thanks to our minor obsession with Ted Hastings, Steve Arnott and Kate Fleming, aka AC12.

 Line Of Duty series 5 dropped on our television screens at the end of March 2019, with the entire season focussing on the identity of 'H' - a corrupt, high-ranking member of the police force.

 *Spoilers* In the season finale, you might remember that the identity of 'H' actually remained a mystery, with the final scene revealing there are four corrupt members of the force, three of which are either dead or in prison - meaning one is still at large.
 So, will their identity be the focus of Season 6?
 Here's what we know about Line Of Duty so far.